- International Students

 Graduate research assistantships and graduate teaching assistantships are available to graduate students and awarded through the individual departments.
 International students, however, do not qualify for U.S. government-based student loans or grants.

-Missouri S&T’s Office of International Affairs offers an Intensive English Program through its Applied Language Institute, which can bring you up to speed to fulfill Missouri S&T’s English language proficiency requirement.
+Missouri S&T’s International Affairs offers an Intensive English Program through its Applied Language Institute, which assists students in attaining proficiency standards for entrance into academic classes at S&T.

 - Beautiful campus of 284 acres